freechat-fun/freechat/README.md

     style P stroke-dasharray: 5, 5
 ```

-After setting up a unified persona and knowledge for a character, different backends can be configured.
+After setting up an unified persona and knowledge for a character, different backends can be configured.
 For example, different model may be adopted for different users based on cost considerations.

 ## How to Play
 ### Online Website